128technology/docs/docs/intro_initialize_HA_conductor.md

 ## Deploying the Primary Node Conductor – Node A

-If the SSR software is not already installed on the Node A VM, launch the SSR installer using the command `install128t` and follow the [Installation Procedure](intro_installation_installer.md).
+If the SSR software is not already installed on the Node A VM, launch the SSR installer using the command `install128t` and follow the installation procedure.
 After the installation is complete, the system will restart and the initializer will launch automatically.

 If the software is already installed, launch the initializer from the command line using `initialize128t`.